What if I told you that in just 12 weeks you could improve your physique and conditioning so much that you feel like a completely different person?

 For the first 6 weeks leave 1 day of recovery in between each cardio session and do 3 sessions per week.
 The last 6 weeks do 2 days on and 1 day off with 4 sessions per week.

 Start week 1 and do 10 minutes of cardio per session.
 Add 2 minutes to your cardio sessions per week.
 On week 12 you will be doing 32 minutes of cardio per session.

 Doing cardio post workout or in a fasted state when you first wake up are the two most beneficial times to perform cardio.

-This program utilizes the rep goal system.
+Strive for progression and you will make marked progress.
 I’ve had many clients happy with their results using this method.

 A sample workout schedule would look like:

 Day 2: Workout A

 Day 6: Workout D

 |DB Shoulder Press||3||36|

 |Incline DBChest Flyes||3||36|